-An authentic Mexican Ponche recipe perfect for Christmas!
+An authentic Mexican Ponche Navideno recipe perfect for Christmas!
 This mulled tropical fruit punch will warm you with flavors of guava, citrus, and hibiscus.
-Serve it without alcohol or add a touch of brandy or añejo tequila to each cup! {Last updated, December 16, 2021}
+Serve it without alcohol or add a touch of brandy or añejo tequila to each cup!

 Mexicans know a thing or two about the comforts of a warm drink on a cold winter’s day.

-There’s champurrado, atole, and of course hot chocolate but come Christmas there is one warm drink that tops them all—Ponche.
+There’s champurrado, atole but come Christmas Eve there is only one warm drink you’ll find in Mexican households—Ponche.

-Ponche is a delicious concoction made with fresh and dried fruit, sugarcane, and cinnamon.
+Ponche Navideno is a Mexican Christmas punch made with fresh and dried fruit, sugar cane, and cinnamon sticks.

 The markets in Mexico are loaded up this time of year with piles of guavas, oranges, apples, and tejocotes, a traditional fruit grown in Mexico that tastes something like an apple mixed with a pear and is essential to authentic ponche.